 I think it’s safe to say that on that afternoon, America, and in particular Los Angeles, crossed a new threshold in delusional narcissism by claiming, in all seriousness, that a diabetic Yorkshire Terrier is a survivor of the attacks on the World Trade Center on September 11th, 2001.

 I did not have occasion to ask this woman which tower her dog was in that morning, but I can only presume that that dog survived by climbing over the bodies of the dead to save itself, which I would have enjoyed pointing out to her.
-Because Yorkshire Terriers are nothing if not selfish pieces of shit, which makes them the perfect accessory for any self-respecting resident of Los Angeles.
+Because Yorkshire Terriers are nothing if not selfish, which makes them the perfect accessory for any self-respecting resident of Los Angeles.

-However, this story brings to light an important and often overlooked facet of the 9/11 terrorist attacks: Osama Bin Laden, apart from hating Western civilization, also apparently hates dogs, which in the minds of many Los Angelinos makes him far more evil than if Osama had reserved his malice for only Christians and Jews.
+However, this story calls to light an important and often overlooked facet of the 9/11 terrorist attacks: Osama Bin Laden, apart from hating Western civilization, also apparently hates dogs, which in the minds of many Los Angelinos makes him far more evil than if Osama had reserved his malice only for Christians, Jews, and Republicans.

-Because let’s be honest: Christians and Jews chose their faith, whereas dogs are cute and furry and look adorable when dressed up in people’s clothes.
+Because let’s be honest: Christians, Jews, and Republicans chose their ideology, whereas dogs are cute and furry and look adorable when dressed up in people clothes.
 And anyone who would fly planes into buildings to kill them isn’t worth the horse meat (organic or otherwise) that we feed to them.